 and studied at Editcetera, an editorial association in Berkeley,

 before joining the magazine staff in early 2003.
+She became Editor-in-Chief in 2009.
 In addition to

 editing the magazine, she participates in convention panels and awards